PendolinoVoyager/smart-security-slupsk/streaming-server/README.md

 - Observability - Built-in metrics endpoints and logging integration (Loki and Graphana stack)

-## Architecture Overview

 ## Enviromental variables

+STRSRV_APP_CONFIG environmental variable overrides default `cfg/config.yaml' path.

-Instead of using provided .cfg files, enviromental variables will take precedence if `STRSVR_ENV_ON` enviromental variable is set to `1`.
+Instead of using provided config.yaml file, enviromental variables will take precedence if `STRSVR_ENV_ON` enviromental variable is set to `1`.

 List of variables that influence config: